David Starr Jordan: Skepticism

 Although a proponent of eugenics, Jordan was skeptical of certain other pseudoscientific claims.
 He coined the term "sciosophy" to describe the "systematized ignorance" of the pseudoscientist.
 His later work, The Higher Foolishness, inspired the philosopher Martin Gardner to write his treatise on scientific skepticism, Fads and Fallacies in the Name of Science.
 However, Gardner noted that "the book is infuriating because although Jordan mentions the titles of dozens of crank works, from which he quotes extensively, he seldom tells you the names of the authors."

-Children
+Personal life

+Jordan married Susan Bowen (1845–1885), a biologist and a graduate of Mount Holyoke College, whom he met at Louis Agassiz's Penikese Island Summer School of Science, in her hometown of Peru, Massachusetts, on March 10, 1875.
+She died at age 39, after 10 years of marriage, following a brief illness.
+Bowen was six years Jordan's senior.
+They had three children: the educator Edith Monica (1877–1965), Harold Bowen (1882–1959), and Thora (1884–1886).

+Jordan later married Jessie Knight (1866–1952) in 1887.
+At the time of their marriage, two years after his first wife's death, Knight was 21 years old and Jordan was 36.
+They met while he was serving as president of Indiana University.
+He and his second wife had three children: Knight Starr (1888–1947), Barbara (1891–1900), and Eric Knight (1903–1926).
-His daughters Thora (1884-1886) and Barbara (1891–1900) died in childhood.

-His son, Eric Knight Jordan (1903–1926), died at 22 in a traffic accident near Gilroy, California.
+Two of his daughters, Thora and Barbara, died in childhood.
+His son Eric died in 1926 at age 22 in a traffic accident near Gilroy, California.
 Eric had participated in a paleontological expedition to the Revillagigedo Islands and was considering an academic career.

 Death

-On September 19, 1931, Jordan died at his home on the Stanford campus after he had suffered a series of strokes over two years.
+On September 19, 1931, Jordan died at his home on the Stanford University campus after suffering a series of strokes over two years.